VirtuAlly Case Study: Keeping Memory Care Patients Safe and Secure With Remote Redirection

 Impact

-We installed VirtuALLY.io Continuous Virtual Monitoring technology in seven residents’ rooms to redirect and assist when the staff was not physically present.
+We installed VirtuAlly Continuous Virtual Monitoring technology in seven residents’ rooms to redirect and assist when the staff was not physically present.
 By the tenth day of observation, residents were accustomed to the Patient Safety Observers (PSOs) presence, and felt a sense of security with another set of eyes in the room.
 Facilities can also turn off the screen, so residents can sleep better and maintain their sense of autonomy.

 Our PSOs were also able to successfully redirect residents while onsite clinical staff members responded, preventing potentially life-threatening falls and other accidents.